BettyAtt/pands-problem-sheet/README.md

 3. Another while loop is used to direct the actions as long as the number is not 1.
 While the number is not 1: If the number is positive (calculated by `if collat % 2 == 0:`) then the number is divided by 2.
 If the number is not even, the else loop kicks in `collat = ((collat * 3) + 1)` and the number is multiplied by three then 1 is added to it.
 The results of each calculation is added to the array by the code `collatz.append(int(collat))` at the end of the while loop.
 4. The numbers appended to the array are printed `print(collatz)`.

 ### References:
-1. w3schools.com 2021.
-Available at:https://www.w3schools.com/python/python_while_loops.asp [Accessed 14 February 2021].
+1. w3schools.com 2021. *Python While Loops* Available at:https://www.w3schools.com/python/python_while_loops.asp [Accessed 14 February 2021].
-2. w3schools.com 2021.
-Available at: https://www.w3schools.com/python/ref_list_append.asp [Accessed 14 February 2021].
+2. w3schools.com 2021. *Ref List Append* Available at: https://www.w3schools.com/python/ref_list_append.asp [Accessed 14 February 2021].
 3. Vanderplas, J., n.d.
-2016.
-A Whirlwind Tour Of Python.
+2016. *A Whirlwind Tour Of Python*.
 O'Reilly Media Inc., While loops, p.39-45.
 Available at: https://www.oreilly.com/programming/free/files/a-whirlwind-tour-of-python.pdf [Accessed 14 February 2021].
-4. w3resource.com 2020.
-Python Challenges: 3n + 1 Problem.
+4. w3resource.com 2020. *Python Challenges: 3n + 1 Problem*.
 Available at: https://www.w3resource.com/python-exercises/challenges/1/python-challenges-1-exercise-23.php [Accessed 14 February 2021].

 # Task 5: